heinu123/PlayIntegrityNEXT/README.md

 # support
-if you need support contact http://t.me/furdiburd
+if you need support contact http://t.me/furdiburd or join to the new group https://t.me/playfixnext

 # Demonstration
 https://github.com/daboynb/PlayIntegrityNEXT/assets/106079917/2f5b8376-aa3e-4be1-91d7-5f003ac72499